ggnkua/zest/docs/drivers.md

 When (and only when) the `extended_video_modes` option is enabled, zeST includes additional, nonstandard screen modes.
 There is one for each of low and medium resolutions.
+They basically correspond to the hardware equivalent of demoscene fullscreen techniques.
+This allows to achieve resolutions of 832×276 pixels in medium resolution mode, and 416×276 in low resolution mode.

 Technically, those extended modes are made available to programs by enabling bit 2 of the ST's resolution hardware register (at address `$ff8260`).